Lightweight Backpacking Lunches

 Salad and crackers

-Deliciously crunchy dehydrated salads ( marinated in vinegary flavoursome dressing before dehydrating) can be cold soaked and combine perfectly with crackers, or throw in some croutons.
+Deliciously crunchy dehydrated salads (marinated in vinegary flavoursome dressing before dehydrating) can be cold soaked and combine perfectly with crackers, or throw in some croutons.
 Salads like coleslaw are yummy but contain few carbs or protein for energy.
 Try adding couscous, precooked beans, lentils, quinoa, pearl barley, risoni or other carb.
-An oily dressing or mayonnaise such as found in little takeaway packets adds calories; add dehydrated feta, soy beans, freeze dried tofu or cheese for extra protein
+An oily dressing or mayonnaise such as found in little takeaway packets adds calories; add dehydrated feta, soy beans, freeze dried tofu or cheese for extra protein.
+You might like to try our Dehydrated Cold-Soak Bean Salad it’s one of our lightest, energy dense lunches and is particularly enjoyable on a warm day.

 Couscous